Nithiwat-S/fourcastnet/README.md

 $ mkdir -p ../aws_era5_data/data_processed

-$ vi download.yaml.org
+$ more download.yaml.org

-$ vi download.yaml, change months = ['01']
+$ more download.yaml, change months = ['01']

-$ vi config.yaml.org
+$ more config.yaml.org

-$ vi config.yaml, change download_path, write_path and your parameter.
+$ more config.yaml, change download_path, write_path and your parameter.

 $ python download.py, see data file in download_path.